-Before we get into the symptoms of “yin deficiency,” or what “yin deficiency” is and how to address it, we must first define what is the “yin,” which is appropriately challenging with words, as few things are more subjective than yin or yang, or anything to do with physiology, appropriately I suppose.
+Before we get into the symptoms of “yin deficiency” and how to address it, we first must define what is the “yin,” which is appropriately challenging with words, as few things are more subjective than yin, yang, or anything to do with physiology.

 Yin is the feminine.
-It is the nighttime, as opposed to day, the water element that opposes (or balances) the fire; it is the cooling mechanism of the body and the spaces between activity.
-Yin is that beat between our inhales and exhales, it is all of meditation, sleep and rest, even a siesta during the day.
+It is the nighttime, as opposed to day, the water element that opposes (or balances) the fire.
+It is the cooling mechanism of the body and the spaces between activity.
+Yin is the weekend, that beat between our inhales and exhales, it is all of meditation.
+It is sleep and rest, even a siesta during the day.
 It is the breaks we take mid-meal to actually chew and digest and converse with present loved ones.
 Yin is love, the “watery” side of love, holding and cuddling, communicating with vulnerability and putting aside our egos to be open to change.

-Yin is “un-American” – as un-American as holistic medicine, non-GMO food products and racial equality, – which might suggest how wonderfully important it is.
-Few Americans’ bodies are not “yin deficient,” and even fewer New Yorkers, as one could imagine.
+Yin is “un-American” – as un-American as holistic medicine, non-GMO food products and racial equality – which might suggest how wonderfully important it is.
+Most Americans eventually experience “yin deficiency,” and even more New Yorkers.

-We all enter the world prone to a weakness in one or the other, our genetic constitution that is usually shared by most, if not all members of our nuclear fam, and our ongoing intention should be to balance it/us as best our resources and discipline permit.
-Personally, I’ve always tended more yin deficient, same as my parents, and frankly my condition is much worse than theirs’.
+We all enter the world prone to a weakness in one or the other, our genetic constitution that is usually shared by most, if not all members of our nuclear family, and our ongoing intention should be to balance it/us as best our resources and discipline permit.
+Personally, I’ve always tended more yin deficient, same as my parents, and frankly my condition is worse than theirs’ is.
 My belief is that the quality of egg and sperm get passed down in a state of perpetual deterioration from generation to generation, which might explain why more and more young kids are being diagnosed with serious physiological conditions, in spite of growing up in a more bio-medically advanced climate.
 I got Gout disease when I was 25, whereas Dad didn’t have it until his 40’s.
 I’ve also intermittently suffered from insomnia, which is arguably the most signature of yin deficient symptoms.
-Still, I see no sense in blaming our parents, as they knew not what they done, and blame has never resolved any physiological illness.

 SYMPTOMS OF YIN DEFICIENCY INCLUDE, but are not limited to: